ThatOneBro/buncoin/README.md

 # BunCoin

-A cryptocurrency intended to demo the Bun runtime and ecosystem
+A cryptocurrency network made for the Bun ecosystem

 ## Project Brief